-- d) that programmes shall be produced or prepared according to EBU R 128 and EBU Tech 3343 [4]; - e) that programmes should be streamed unchanged, that is at -23.0 LUFS (see Figure 1); - f) that Loudness Metadata should be used, correctly indicating the actual Programme Loudness.
-1 See CTA-2075 [3] for a comprehensive description and device implementation advice.
+- d) programmes shall be produced or prepared according to EBU R 128 and EBU Tech 3343 [4]; - e) programmes should be streamed unchanged, that is at -23.0 LUFS (see Figure 1); - f) Loudness Metadata should be used, correctly indicating the actual Programme Loudness.

+&lt;sup>1 See CTA-2075 [3] for a comprehensive description and device implementation advice.

-Content provider (Broadcaster) Device Loudness unchanged -23 The device is used in a situation with sufficiently high playback gain and headroom as well as low background noise.
-Figure 1: Normalisation Scheme for a stream at -23 LUFS with unchanged Loudness Level The EBU further recommends:
+The device is used in a situation with sufficiently high playback gain and headroom as well as low background noise.

+Figure 1: Normalisation Scheme for a stream at -23 LUFS with unchanged Loudness Level

+The EBU further recommends that:

-- g) that unless metadata is employed to manage device gain and the dynamic properties of content, Programme Loudness (PL) may be adjusted higher than -23.0 LUFS prior to streaming if the broadcaster wants to be in control of the quality of the potential dynamic treatment (see Figure 2 & [5]).
-In this case, the interim value for PL should generally be -18.0 LUFS.
-If a programme consists mostly of music with a Peak-to-Loudness Ratio (PLR) lower than 15 dB, a PL value of -16.0 LUFS is allowable.
-The same tolerances as in [1] apply; - h) that once especially mobile devices provide sufficient headroom and gain to enable satisfactory playback levels even in noisy environments2, broadcasters streaming at a higher Loudness Level should switch to using -23.0 LUFS; - i) that especially when individual tracks are streamed as separate elements (for example, music services), additional metadata may be used to ensure faithful reproduction of the artistically intended relationship between programmes.
+- g) unless metadata is employed to manage device gain and the dynamic properties of content, the Distribution Loudness Level may be higher than -23.0 LUFS prior to streaming if the broadcaster wants to be in control of the quality of the potential dynamic treatment (see Figure 2 and [5]).
+In this case, the interim value for the Distribution Loudness Level should be in the range of -20.0 to -16.0 LUFS; - h) once especially mobile devices provide sufficient headroom and gain to enable satisfactory playback levels even in noisy environments, broadcasters streaming at a higher Loudness Level should switch to using -23.0 LUFS; - i) especially when individual tracks are streamed as separate elements (for example, music services) additional metadata may be used to ensure faithful reproduction of the artistically intended relationship between programmes.
 These can indicate, for example, the loudest track of a music album, the loudest movement of a classical symphony or the loudness of speech ("album normalisation", "anchor-based normalisation").

 High quality dynamic treatment is performed by the broadcaster (see the two red arrows).

-Figure 2: Normalisation Scheme for a stream at -23 LUFS with adaptation of the Loudness Level to, for example, -18 LUFS by the broadcaster prior to streaming 2 It is anticipated that this will take place when CENELEC EN 50332-3 [6] and IEC 62368-1 [7] are effectively enforced.
-Content Provider (Broadcaster) Device For broadcasters providing their own interface (App on a mobile device, web-browser) including loudness metadata, the EBU recommends: - j) that for situations with limited playback gain and headroom and/or higher background noise, content may be streamed unchanged (that is, at -23.0 LUFS) with subsequent adaptation of the Target Level in the device (see Figure 3); - that appropriate True-peak Limiting according to EBU Tech 3344 [8] should be performed in the device, if a Target Level higher than -23.0 LUFS results in insufficient headroom to faithfully reproduce the programme; - and that additional adaptation of the dynamic properties of the content to the playback situation may also be performed in the device.
-Loudness and peaks adapted The device is used in a situation with limited playback gain and headroom and/or higher background noise; High quality True-peak limiting is performed where needed (see the two red arrows).
-Figure 3: Normalisation Scheme for a stream at -23 LUFS with adapted Loudness Level in the reproduction situation Definitions, glossary:
+Figure 2: Normalisation Scheme for a stream at -23 LUFS with adaptation of the Loudness Level to, for example, -18 LUFS by the broadcaster prior to streaming

+&lt;sup>2 It is anticipated that this will take place when CENELEC EN 50332-3 [6] and IEC 62368-1 [7] will effectively be enforced.

+For broadcasters providing their own interface (app on a mobile device, web-browser) including loudness metadata, the EBU recommends that:

+- j) for situations with limited playback gain and headroom and/or higher background noise, content may be streamed unchanged (that is, at -23.0 LUFS) with subsequent adaptation of the Target Level in the device (see Figure 3); - k) appropriate True-peak Limiting according to EBU Tech 3344 [8] should be performed in the device, if a Target Level higher than -23.0 LUFS results in insufficient headroom to faithfully reproduce the programme; - l) and that additional adaptation of the dynamic properties of the content to the playback situation may also be performed in the device.

+The device is used in a situation with limited playback gain and headroom and/or higher background noise; High quality True-peak limiting is performed where needed (see the two red arrows).